The Purpose Driven Life

-The Purpose Driven Life is a bible study book written by Christian pastor Rick Warren and published by Zondervan in 2002.
+The Purpose Driven Life is a Bible study book written by Christian pastor Rick Warren and published by Zondervan in 2002.
 The book offers readers a 40-day personal spiritual journey and presents what Warren says are God's five purposes for human life on Earth.

 Background

 Warren was encouraged by Billy Graham in his 20s after he wrote his first book: Rick Warren’s Bible Study Methods.
 This greatly inspired Warren when he had "little confidence" in his writing ability:

-The 2002 book Purpose Driven Life is a sequel to his 1995 book The Purpose Driven Church.
+The 2002 book The Purpose Driven Life is a sequel to his 1995 book The Purpose Driven Church.

-Overview
+Summary

 The book is intended to be read as a daily inspiration, with each of the 40 short chapters read on consecutive days.
 Each chapter contains a personal application section at the end with a "point to ponder," a verse to remember, and a question to consider over the course of that day.
 Rick Warren described his book as an "anti-self-help book."
 The first sentence of the book reads, "It's not about you," and the remainder of the chapter goes on to explain how the quest for personal fulfillment, satisfaction, and meaning can only be found in understanding and doing what God placed you on Earth to do.
 The book's 40 chapters are divided into six major sections, with the following titles: